 I took the day away from the computer yesterday, and enjoyed playing with the girls, and making coffee and food runs to the hospital.
 I got to hear the birth story details, have been able to snuggle with Everly, and watched two people I love so much become parents.
 They make an amazing team.

 I’m hoping I got my one freak flight experience out of the way.
 Right?!
 And if you see me around Tucson this weekend, I’ll be rocking my new Hawaii tropical outfits and a spray tan because it’s like 80-something degrees.

 (Need a reason to wear this hat now.)

 And now, some faves from the week and around the web, because Friday.

 My friends at Drybar sent me some of the new Double Standard to try, and it is amaaaazing.
 It’s shampoo and conditioner in one, which made me initially skeptical.
 My hair is a thick, unruly mane, and to think that something could clean and moisturize in one fell swoop sounded like pure wizardry.
 But, IT DOES.
 My hair feels clean and super soft afterwards, and it smells beautiful.
 I toss it in my gym bag and can take a quick shower before heading home.

 These goofballs playing the keyboard together.
 Our piano is in Georgia, but my mom had this keyboard from when I was in middle school and dropped it off.

 Ordered the easy piano version of Hamilton and am plucking my way through “Dear Theodosia.”

 Winter Shape Up check-ins!!
 Newsletter friends: I’ll have Week 3 details to you today, and everything will be up on the blog this week.
-Don’t forget to enter the Nekter giveaway here (and pick up your free juice or smoothie!) and enter the Vital Proteins giveaway on Anne’s page.
+I’m excited that Nekter Juice Bar is on board as a sponsor, along with the other sponsors you can see on the main page.